CenterForOpenScience/OSFDocs/docs/accounts/profiles.rst

 Employment information can be updated by clicking on the "Employment" tab on the "Profile Information" page.
 By default, there are empty fields provided for one position.
 This is indicated by a well labeled "Position 1."
-The empty fields for the user to fill in are: "Institution/Employer," "Department," "Job Title," "Start Date," and "End Date" or "Ongoing."
-The "Ongoing" option is a checkbox.
+The empty fields for the user to fill in are: "Institution/Employer," "Department/Institute," "Job Title," "Start Date," and "End Date" or "Ongoing."
+The
+"Ongoing" option is a checkbox.
 Below the "Ongoing" option is a green button labeled "Add another."
 Below this button are "Cancel" and "Save" buttons.

 Clicking the "Add another" button adds new empty fields under the heading "Position 2."
 When multiple positions are listed,